 Branch Rickey signs a five-year deal with the Pirates to be the club's executive vice president and general manager.
-The 'Mahatma's' magic doesn't seem to work as the Bucs will compile a 269-501 record (.349) during his tenure in Pittsburgh.
+The 'Mahatma's' magic doesn't seem to work, as the Bucs will compile a 269-501 record (.349) during his tenure in Pittsburgh.

 After having a career year with the Twins, reliever Bill Campbell becomes one of the first players to cash in on the new free-agent system.
-The Michigan native signs with the Red Sox for big money, a four-year, one-million dollar contract.
+The Michigan native signs with the Red Sox for big money, a four-year, one-million-dollar contract.

 The Reds trade right-handed pitcher Ted Power and shortstop Kurt Stillwell to the Royals for shortstop Angel Salazar and left-hander Danny Jackson.
-The southpaw, 9-18 for KC this year, will be the runner-up for the National League's Cy Young Award next season compiling a 23-8 record along with a 2.73 ERA for Cincinnati.
+The southpaw, recording a 9-18 record for theRoyals this year, will be the runner-up for the National League's Cy Young Award next season, compiling a 23-8 record and a 2.73 ERA for Cincinnati.

-Mariner closer Kazuhiro Sasaki (2-5, 3.16, 37 saves) becomes the second-oldest major leaguer to win rookie of the year honors when the 32-year old captures the American League honor.
+Mariner closer Kazuhiro Sasaki (2-5, 3.16, 37 saves) becomes the second-oldest major leaguer to win Rookie of the Year honors when the 32-year-old captures the American League honor.
 Boston Braves rookie Sam Jethroe was 33 days older than the Japanese reliever when he won the National League award in 1950.

 Randy Johnson wins his fifth Cy Young Award, the fourth consecutive with the Diamondbacks.
-The 39-year old southpaw, with 24 victories, 334 strikeouts and a 2.32 ERA, becomes the first National League hurler since Dwight Gooden in 1985 to win the pitching equivalent of the triple crown.
+The 39-year-old southpaw, with 24 victories, 334 strikeouts, and a 2.32 ERA, becomes the first National League hurler since Dwight Gooden in 1985 to win the pitching equivalent of the triple crown.

 Curt Schilling agrees to terms to stay with the World Champion Red Sox.
-The $8 million, one-year deal includes an additional $5 million in bonuses, $3 million based on innings pitched and another $2 million based on the right-hander's weight.
+The $8 million one-year deal includes an additional $5 million in bonuses, $3 million based on innings pitched, and another $2 million based on the right-hander's weight.